SlicerMorph/S_2019/Lab07/README.md

-# Lab 01 Introduction to Git and Github
+# Lab 07 SlicerMorph #2: Statistical Shape Analysis:Work with your own data